BQ31X/Pandemonium/docs/testing/testing_overview.md

 ## 📁 Testing Categories

+### 📋 [Design Philosophy](./testing_design_philosophy.md) - "Why we built it this way"
+**Strategic decisions about LLM vs deterministic approaches**
+- Where we use LLM (agents being tested) vs deterministic methods (testing infrastructure)
+- Benefits: reproducible evaluation, clean separation of concerns, competition readiness
+- Rationale for judges and team coordination

+**When to read:** Understanding our testing methodology, judge submissions, competition alignment

 ### 🔧 [Agent Testing](./agent_testing.md) - "Does my code work?"
 **For ensuring your agents load and function correctly**
 - Unit tests for agent imports and basic functionality